spatie/docs.spatie.be-old/resources/views/laravel-backup/v4/cleaning-up-old-backups/overview.md

 public function deleteOldBackups(BackupCollection $backupCollection)
 ```

 The `BackupCollection` class is extended of `Illuminate\Support\Collection` and contains `Spatie\Backup\BackupDestination\Backup`-objects sorted by age.
-The youngest backup is the first one in the collection.
+The newest backup is the first one in the collection.

-Using the collection, you can easily manually delete the oldest backup:
+Using the collection, you can easily manually delete the older backup:

 ```php
 // Retrieve an instance of `Spatie\Backup\BackupDestination\Backup`